eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L02-Puppet with Azure/04-Manifest files.md

 }
 ```

-> :information_source: You can download modules for Puppet that have been created by Puppet and the Puppet community from [Puppetforge](https://forge.puppet.com/).
+> **Note**: You can download customer Puppet modules that have been created by Puppet and the Puppet community from  <a href="https://forge.puppet.com/" target="_blank"><span style="color: #0066cc;" color="#0066cc">https://forge.puppet.com/</span></a>.
->
-> Puppetforge is a community repository that contains lots of modules for download, reuse and modification.
-Reusing modules can save you coding and testing time.
+> *Puppetforge* is a community repository that contains thousands of modules for download and use, or modification as you need.
+This saves you the time necessary to recreate modules from scratch.